World Traveler, Studio Composer, and Synth-Tamer Stays on the Move

 What is your recording process like and what role does Roland Cloud play?
 Are there any Roland Cloud instruments that have contributed to your creativity or improved your workflow?

 Our recording process with Cookie Cartel often starts from a sound palette.
 We will jam on an idea and then focus in on parts to develop the song.
 We have the hardware JX-3P as well as the JU-06.
 "I Feel You," our latest single, features the JUNO-106 and the Roland TR-909.
 Roland Cloud's versions are convenient, while still sounding authentic.
-"I Feel You" is available on Bandcamp.
+"I Feel You" is now available.

 What comes to mind when you think of Roland Cloud?